Michael’s Murder – Capital Punishment vs Life Imprisonment

 The fact that Michael’s killer lives and suffers daily the consequences of his actions brings me comfort.
 I see his suffering, and the physical signs of his misery which does much more for me than his dead body lying in the ground could ever do.

-In Michael's case, justice really has prevailed without the use of capital punishment.
+In Michael’s case, justice really prevailed without the use of capital punishment.

-*Name changed to pseudonym to protect family privacy
+*Name changed to a pseudonym to protect family privacy